-Weather permitting, paid parking will be available at Big Trees Rd. and Main St. and free parking will be available at the Black Bart Playhouse parking lot on Algiers St. after the parade has finished and cleared.
+Free parking will also be available at the Black Bart Playhouse parking lot on Algiers St. after the parade has finished and cleared.
 Parking for cars with disabled person placards or plates will be located in the Arbors parking lot at Jones and Scott Streets and at the Masonic Hall, 384 Church St.

 There will be no parking from 6 a.m. to 6 p.m. on Main, Church, Algiers, Sheep Ranch, Scott, and Jones Sts. and Six Mile Road.
 When traveling to the event motorists should use Highway 4, and not Murphys Grade Road.